MewsSystems/gitbook-connector-api/operations/configuration.md

 | `ValidityStartUtc` | string | optional | If specified, marks the start of the validity interval in UTC timezone in ISO 8601 format. |
 | `ValidityEndUtc` | string | optional | If specified, marks the end of the validity interval in UTC timezone in ISO 8601 format. |

+## Get all taxations

+Returns all taxations supported in tax environments.

 ### Request

 `[PlatformAddress]/api/connector/v1/taxations/getAll`